rpenstonesmith/rpenstonesmith/README.md

 - 🔭 Working on: My own Pesonal Portfolio Website and continuing my web development journey on Codecademy.

-- ⚽️🏈 I'm a big football and American football fan.]
+- ⚽️ I'm a big football🔰 and American football 🏈 fan.

 ## My Skills 🧠